 Water Intake Goals provide a structured framework for matching fluid intake to daily needs and training demands.
-For broader hydration context, see 10 Tips to Stick to Your Macro Goals (and Make Tracking Easier).
+For broader hydration context, including endurance-specific fluid and sodium targets, see The Complete Guide to Hydration.

 The 30 to 35 mL/kg body mass recommendation aligns with adequate intake values from the European Food Safety Authority (EFSA 2010) and the U.S. National Academies (NASEM 2004).
 For a 75 kg adult, this translates to approximately 2.25 to 2.6 liters per day from all sources, including food (which typically contributes 20 to 25% of total water intake).